lithium333/PoU/specs.md

 	F 1111 : RESERVED
-		0xF0 : POWER OFF ALL (TAKE MEMORY values, SET ALL PWM registers to 0) 0xF3 : UPDATE command (received DATA are stored to internal MCU memory, this command COPY them to PWM OUT regs) 0xFF : BROADCAST as address
+		0xF0 : POWER OFF ALL (TAKE MEMORY values, SET ALL PWM registers to 0) 0xF3 : UPDATE command (received DATA are stored to internal MCU memory, this command COPY them to PWM OUT regs) 0xFC : SKIP ONE DATA (placeholder if you want to keep data) 0xFF : BROADCAST as address

 # 2 ALLOWED STREAM FORMATS